garden-io/garden/docs/guides/migrating-from-docker-compose.md

 ### The `mongo/mongo.garden.yml` file

-Here we've created a `mongo` folder, as it did not exist as an explicit module in our original Docker Compose project.
+Here we've created a `mongo` folder, as it did not exist in our original Docker Compose project.
 The folder contains only the Garden configuration file:

 ```yaml